Jack Dorsey called Hannity to explain Twitter’s info wars

 You can listen to their conversation here:

-Dorsey also took to Twitter Tuesday to explain and defend his decision to keep Alex Jones’ Twitter account alive.
-“We know that’s hard for many but the reason is simple: he hasn’t violated our rules.
+Dorsey also took to Twitter Tuesday to explain and defend his decision to keep Alex Jones’s Twitter account alive.
+“We know that’s hard for many, but the reason is simple: He hasn’t violated our rules.
 We’ll enforce if he does,” he wrote.
 “And we’ll continue to promote a healthy conversational environment by ensuring tweets aren’t artificially amplified.”

 Accounts like Jones’ can often sensationalize issues and spread unsubstantiated rumors, so it’s critical journalists document, validate, and refute such information directly so people can form their own opinions.
 This is what serves the public conversation best.